demisto/content/Packs/F5BigIPAWAF/README.md

 ### Supported Timestamp Ingestion
 Timestamp ingestion is supported for the format: **%Y-%m-%dT%H:%M:%S%Ez** (yyyy-mm-ddTHH:MM:SS+ZZ:ZZ).
-In order to configure the required timestamp for Syslog messagesm follow these instructions:
+In order to configure the required timestamp for Syslog messages follow these instructions:

 * The product documentation is available [here](https://my.f5.com/manage/s/article/K02138840).